In 1974, four students from different backgrounds and with different disabilities entered the

 Dr. Lavelle and her team emphasized “working in partnership” with learners, families, other professionals, and

 the community to create a learning ecology of mutual learning, mutual trust, and mutual respect.
 In 1988, after outgrowing their first site, IRL moved to a former elementary school in South Pasadena.
 With the expanded space, Almansor Academy, school for students with developmental and emotional challenges and the Early Childhood Education program continued to thrive and flourish.
 Shortly thereafter, two additional sites in South Pasadena were added for the Transition and Adult Services and Community Outreach programs.
 IRL’s Clinical Services program soon provided mental health services not only at its two clinics in South Pasadena and the city of Commerce, but also at over 100 public schools.
 In 2012, IRL established the Westmoreland Academy in Pasadena, a specialty school for students on the Autism Spectrum.

-As a team of a committed students/clients, parents and caregivers, professional and support staff, board members and community supporters, we work together in a profound endeavor that has supported the success of thousands of individuals with Special Needs throughout the course of over four decades—a mission we look forward to continuing for decades to come.
+As a team of a committed students/clients, parents and caregivers, professional and support staff, board members and community supporters, we work together in a profound endeavor that has supported the success of thousands of individuals of all abilities throughout the course of over four decades—a mission we look forward to continuing for decades to come.